KnowledgeCaptureAndDiscovery/OBA/docs/filtering.md

           type: array
 ```

-The option `follow_references` enables to follow the references.
+The option `follow_references` enables OBA to follow the references when generating the OpenAPI spec.

-Let's enable the option for the previous example.
+For comparison, let's enable the option for the previous example.

-Now, you have the whole information:
+Assume the following information is true for the ontology:

 - A city has 423 properties.
-- One property is the leaderName and a leaderName is Person.
+- One property is `leaderName` and a `leaderName` is Person reference.
-- A person has 285.
+- A person has 285 properties.
+- (this is **a lot** of properties to process)

 !!! warning
-For large ontologies, we don't recommend use the option because the result can be too heavy.
+For large ontologies, we don't recommend using the `follow_references` option because the result can be too heavy/large.

 ```yaml
 components: